Coconut Milk: 6 Health Benefits & 6 Tips for Using

 If you make your own coconut milk, you can store it in the refrigerator for about three weeks.

 Furthermore, your delicious cow’s milk alternative will stay fresh even longer, if you freeze it.
 This is especially true if you have leftovers and don’t want to throw them away.
 Put the leftover coconut milk in an airtight freezer container and put it in the freezer.
 That way, you’ll always have a spoonful of lactose-free milk on hand.

 - Make your own coconut milk – it will last longer.

 - Store opened packages in a jar in the refrigerator (for 2-3 days).

 - Freeze leftover milk.

-Use of Coconut Milk in the Kitchen
+Using Coconut Milk in the Kitchen

-While using coconut milk in the kitchen, there are some things you have to keep in mind.
+When using coconut milk in the kitchen, there are some things you have to keep in mind.

-Spices to Fit with Coconut Milk
+Spices to Go with Coconut Milk

 For dishes with coconut milk, the following spices are especially suitable: